-S/n Risk category Description Potential financial impact 1 Physical - Chronic Extreme variability in weather patterns might have negative impact on workforce's health and additional headcount may be needed to cope with absenteeism Increase in payroll costs and/or restriction in sales growth 2 Transition - Policy and legal Enhanced climate-related reporting obligations, such as the following: Reporting requirements under the Mandatory Plastics Reporting ("MPR") of National Environment Agency ("NEA").
-The Company is expected to submit its first report to NEA in 2025 (in relation to FY2024) Enhanced mandatory climate-related disclosures and conduct of external limited assurance on Scope 1 and 2 greenhouse gas emissions with effect from FY2025 to FY2027 announced by ACRA and SGX RegCo on 28 February 2024 Increase in compliance costs and/or payroll costs 3 Transition - Policy and legal Greater push by the relevant authorities for beauty and personal care industry to use packaging materials which are or are perceived to be more environmental-friendly Increase in packaging costs 4 Transition - Market Increased production cost due to increase in input prices (for example utilities) and output requirements (for example waste treatment) Increase in purchase costs of trading goods
+S/n Risk category Description Potential financial impact 1 Physical - Chronic Extreme variability in weather patterns might have negative impact on workforce's health and additional headcount may be needed to cope with absenteeism Time horizon: Medium to long term Increase in payroll costs and/or restriction in sales growth 2 Transition - Policy and legal Enhanced climate-related reporting obligations, such as the following: Reporting requirements under the Mandatory Plastics Reporting ("MPR") of National Environment Agency ("NEA") - Producers of packaged goods which generated turnover of more than S\$10 million for a particular year are required to submit packaging data for the following year along with 3R (Reduce, reuse and recycle) plans to the NEA.
+As announced by ACRA and SGX RegCo on 28 February 2024, all listed issuers will be required to implement the mandatory climate-related disclosures as follows: (i) From FY2025, all listed issuers will be required to report their climate-related disclosures, using requirements aligned with International Sustainability Standards Board ("ISSB") standards; and (ii) From FY2027, all listed issuers are to conduct external limited assurance on Scope 1 and 2 GHG emissions.
+Time horizon: Short to medium term Increase in compliance costs and/or payroll costs 3 Transition - Policy and legal Greater push by the relevant authorities for beauty and personal care industry to use packaging materials which are or are perceived to be more environmental-friendly Time horizon: Short to medium term Increase in packaging costs 4 Transition - Market Increased production cost due to increase in input prices (for example cost or raw materials and utilities) and output requirements (for example waste treatment) Time horizon: Short to medium term Increase in costs of production of goods which may increase the purchase price by consumers

-The Company has begun preparing for MPR and would start preparation for the enhanced mandatory climate-related disclosures in FY2024 and explore ways to incorporate the data compilation work into our existing processes.
+During FY2024, the Company begun preparing for MPR for FY2025 and ISSB-aligned climate-related disclosures with effect from FY2025 and has been exploring ways to incorporate the data compilation work into existing processes.
 The Company will continue to embrace minimal packaging in our business to be well-prepared in meeting more stringent requirements from the authorities in relation to packaging and waste management.